Online Application: Physics PhD Application

 Please email email@example.com if you have any further questions about our program or application process.
 Email the graduate admissions office at firstname.lastname@example.org for any technical questions about the application.

--Please note that it can take up to 5 to 7 days for fee waiver requests to be processed so please plan accordingly for the due dates for submitting your application.
+The application fee for the Physics PhD program $60 for U.S. citizens and $70 for international students.
+Information on requesting an application fee waiver is given below or by clicking the link in “Application fee”.
+Please note that it can take up to 7 days for fee waiver requests to be processed so please plan accordingly for the due dates for submitting your application by the recommended or required deadlines.

 Cal-Bridge students should please email email@example.com to request an application fee waiver code.

-If you do not qualify for any of the Graduate Admissions’ fee waiver categories but you have extenuating financial or other circumstances, please email email@example.com to explain your situation, and we will follow-up letting your know whether or not you qualify, or we will ask for further information.
+If you do not qualify for any of the Graduate Admissions’ fee waiver categories but you have extenuating financial or other circumstances, please email firstname.lastname@example.org to explain your situation.

 If you would apply to the wrong program , please contact the admissions office right away and ask for their assistance in correcting your application submission.